graph-part/graph-part/README.md

 `--initialization-mode` |`-im`  | Use either slow or fast restricted nearest neighbor linkage or no initialization.
 Can be any of `slow-nn`, `fast-nn`, `simple`.
 Defaults to `slow-nn`.
 `--no-moving`           |`-nm`  | By default, the removing procedure tries to relocate sequences to another partition if it finds more within-threshold neighbours in any.
 This flag disallows moving.
-`--remove-same`         |`-rs`  | This here is the inverse of removal_type (has default True), not sure what it does TODO `--save_checkpoint_path`|`-sc`  | Optional path to save the computed identities above the chosen threshold as an edge list.
+`--remove-same`         |`-rs`  | This here is the inverse of removal_type (has default True), not sure what it does TODO `--save-checkpoint-path`|`-sc`  | Optional path to save the computed identities above the chosen threshold as an edge list.
 Can be used to quickstart runs in the `precomputed` mode.
 Defaults to `None` with no file saved.
 `--test-ratio`          | `-te` | Make a train-val-test split instead of partitions for cross-validation.
 Overrides `--partitions` when specified.
 Defaults to 0.
 Needs to be a multiple of 0.05.
 `--val-ratio`           | `-va` |Make a train-val-test split instead of partitions for cross-validation.
 Overrides `--partitions` when specified.
 Defaults to 0.
 Needs to be a multiple of 0.05.